sierramoore/wdi-hw8-hangman/README.md

 **Make sure you break the problem down before you start.**

-**Note:** You're welcome to follow the basic structure/recommended functions below, but if you work out a different solution to accomplish game play that's ok (as long as game play works like it's supposed to)!
+**Note:** You're welcome to follow the basic structure/recommended functions below, but if you work out a different solution (that uses classes) to accomplish game play that's ok!
 Roll with it!

 ## Commits :octocat: